Open daily, dawn to dusk

 Landing and unloading is permitted at the dock on Wassaw Creek, but mooring is not allowed.
 Moor off the south or north ends of the island instead.

-Charter boat Private boat charters are one of the easiest, though not the cheapest, ways to get to Wassaw Island.
+Private boat charters and tours are one of the easiest, though not the cheapest, ways to get to Wassaw Island.

 For a party of up to 6, expect to pay around $300-$400 for a 4-5 hour excursion, or about $100 per hour for longer trips.
-See details of boat charters to Wassaw Island
+See details of boat charters in the Savannah-Tybee area

-Guided tour Full-day guided kayak tours of Wassaw are available, suitable for people with kayaking experience and the physical endurance for a lengthy paddling trip.
-Expect to pay $100-$120 per person.
-See details
+Full-day guided kayak tours of Wassaw are available, suitable for people with kayaking experience and the physical endurance for a lengthy paddling trip.
+Expect to pay $100-$140 per person.
+See details of boat and kayak tours to Wassaw Island

-Kayak rental Alternatively, you can rent kayaks and make the trip yourself.
+Alternatively, you bring or rent rent kayaks and make the trip yourself.
 Details of Tybee and Savannah area kayak rental companies

 Be mindful of the distance to be paddled from the nearest kayak launch spots.
 Do not attempt a self-guided kayak trip to Wassaw Island without appropriate experience and knowledge of the area.